t-s-lee/t-s-lee.github.io/_pages/cv.md

 Education
 ======
+* B.A. in Applied Mathematics, with highest honors, University of North Carolina Asheville, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Chemistry, with highest honors, University of North Carolina Asheville, 2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Chemistry, with distinction, Princeton University, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Chemistry, Princeton University, 2018

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======